heilokchow/frailtyMMpen/cran-comments.md

+## Resubmission

+I rename fig9.1.png to fig91.png with no extra dot and no underscore.
+The checking on winbuilder returns Status: OK.

+## Previous cran-comments

 This is an update for this package

 ## R CMD check results

 0 errors | 0 warnings | 0 note

-* This is a new release.

-## Previous cran-comments

 ## Resubmission